svangordon/atlas-v2/_episodes/00-atlas-and-atlas-v2.md

 ## Viewing Datasets
 We will talk more soon about how to view these datasets.
 For now, let's just look at them in Earth Engine.

 A visualization of the dataset can be viewed in the script `users/svangordon/atelier/visualize2013`.
+If you haven't been added to that repo, you can gain access by clicking this link: [https://code.earthengine.google.com/?accept_repo=users/svangordon/atelier](https://code.earthengine.google.com/?accept_repo=users/svangordon/atelier).

-Let's take ten minutes to look around the data.
+Let's take some time to look around the data.
 Record some of your observations about the classification -- its accuracy, any artifacts, what it does well, or what it does not do well.

 > ## Discussion
 >